rehive/docs-portal/content/platform/core-resources/transaction-collections.md

 ---|---
-partner | transactions that are transfers between two accounts. parent | transactions that need to be defined as a child of another transaction. inferred | transactions created internally due to companyd defined settings.
+partner | transactions that are transfers between two accounts. parent | transactions that need to be defined as a child of another transaction. inferred | transactions created internally due to company defined settings.

-Additionally the transactions in a collection are ordered by "creation" index and can have their statuses modified via an update on the collection.
+Additionally the transactions in a collection are ordered by "creation" time and can have their statuses modified via an update on the collection.
 This update is also atomic and will either succeed for all transactions or fail for all transactions.

 Transaction collections can be created by both admin users and end-users.
 However, transaction collections created by end-users are subject to the same rules as normal transactions.